 A double major option also is available to give students impressive interdisciplinary credentials in philosophy for such fields as business, health care administration, or economics.

-Both a major and minor program in philosophy are offered, as well as a minor in ethics in cooperation with the theology department and the Center for Ethics and Public Life.
-Ethics minors work closely with the College’s Center for Ethics and Public Life which develops courses, in-depth seminars, and sponsor nationally-known lecturers on current ethical issues.
-The Ethics Minor includes courses in bioethics, professional and business ethics, media ethics, Christian social ethics, philosophical ethics, death and dying, philosophy of law, volunteer community service and a senior ethics seminar.
+Both a major and minor program in philosophy are offered, as well as a minor in ethics in cooperation with the theology department and the McGowan Center for Ethics and Social Responsibility.
+The Ethics Minor includes courses in bioethics, professional and business ethics, media ethics, Christian social ethics, philosophical ethics, death and dying, philosophy of law and a senior ethics seminar.